I have tried C++, Java, Fortran, BASIC and Visual Basic (I don't like the last one).

 However, if you do WYSIWYG GUI programming, you'll be needing GUI designers or IDEs.
 I do GUI in code, and that's how I can stick to text editors even while developing GUI applications.

 I'm not saying IDEs are a total waste.
 They are good for beginners and they sometimes make things faster even for experienced programmers.
-But don't let them make you overlook what's happening begind the scenes, or you'll fail to develop efficient and portable programs.
+But don't let them make you overlook what's happening behind the scenes, or you'll fail to develop efficient and portable programs.